Summer officially started last week! Do you feel it – the unbearable heat? Do you hear it – the sound of mosquitos eating me alive. Awww, summer.

-My Fucking Thoughts: The fuck is bird’s nest custody?
+My Fucking Thoughts: What the fuck is bird’s nest custody?
 I’m going to say I don’t like it.
 Being a child of divorce and marrying a man who was divorced, has developed my principles on divorce.
 For instance, “staying together for the kids” is stupid and teaches them the wrong thing about relationships (ie. that they’re supposed to suck.)
 Staying in the family home for the kids????
-Right off the bat, I’m going to say that’s going to be a no from me dawg.
-It doesn’t surprise me some divorced parents eventually came up with this idea, like it’s going to emotionally fix, for the kids, the fact that you’re divorced.
+Right off the bat, I’m going to say that’s going to be a no from me, dawg.
+It doesn’t surprise me some divorced parents eventually came up with this idea, like it’s going to emotionally fix for the kids the fact that you’re divorced.
 But I digress…I love the idea of coming home one day and the house being sold out from under you and your kids being gone.
 That is some devious shit!
 Gimme!

 Nothing strange about that.
 Except it is your house.
 And you didn’t sell it.

 When Fiona Lawson comes home to find strangers moving into her house, she’s sure there’s been a mistake.
 She and her estranged husband, Bram, have a modern co-parenting arrangement: bird’s nest custody, where each parent spends a few nights a week with their two sons at the prized family home to maintain stability for their children.
 But the system built to protect their family ends up putting them in terrible jeopardy.
 In a domino effect of crimes and misdemeanors, the nest comes tumbling down.

 Now Bram has disappeared and so have Fiona’s children.
 As events spiral well beyond her control, Fiona will discover just how many lies her husband was weaving and how little they truly knew each other.
 But Bram’s not the only one with things to hide, and some secrets are best kept to oneself, safe as houses.

 Publication Date: August 21, 2018